The Cambrian “Explosion”, Transitional Forms, and the Tree of Life

 The earliest diverse fossil invertebrate communities of the Cambrian are represented by the Chengjiang, in China.
 These deposits are dated at 525-520 million years.
 The famous Burgess Shale is considerably younger, dating at about 505 million years, and the end of the Cambrian Period is set at 490 million years.
 The Cambrian Period thus lasted for 52 million years.
 To put this in perspective, the time elapsed since the extinction of the dinosaurs at the end of the Cretaceous has been 65 million years.
 The Cambrian was a very long period of time.

 If the Cambrian explosion is understood to comprise the time from the base of the Cambrian to the Chengjiang fossil beds, then this period of diversification in animal body plans appears to have lasted about 20 million years.
 However, not all living animal phyla with a fossil record first appear within this time window.
-The colonial skeleton-bearing bryozoans, (click for image) for example, are not known from the fossil record until the end of the Cambrian around 491 million years ago.8 More significantly, several living invertebrate phyla have a fossil record that extends into the late Neoproterozoic before the Cambrian.
-Sponges (click for image) have been recognized as early as 580 million years, cnidarians (click for image--the group includes jellyfish and anemones) are present among the Ediacaran animals at around 555 million years, and the stem groups (see discussion below) for some other phyla were also likely part of the Ediacaran communities.
+The colonial skeleton-bearing bryozoans, for example, are not known from the fossil record until the end of the Cambrian around 491 million years ago.8 More significantly, several living invertebrate phyla have a fossil record that extends into the late Neoproterozoic before the Cambrian.
+Sponges have been recognized as early as 580 million years, cnidarians are present among the Ediacaran animals at around 555 million years, and the stem groups for some other phyla were also likely part of the Ediacaran communities.

 Defining the Cambrian “explosion” is not as straightforward as it might seem.
 Although there was clearly a major burst of evolutionary innovation and diversification in the first 20 million years or so of the Cambrian, this was preceded by an extended period of about 40 million years during which metazoans (multicellular animals) arose and attained critical levels of anatomical complexity.
 The Ediacaran saw the appearance of organisms with the fundamental features that would characterize the later Cambrian organisms (such as three tissue layers, and bilaterally symmetric bodies with a mouth and anus), as well as the first representatives of modern phyla.
 The base of the Cambrian is not marked by a sharp dramatic appearance of living phyla without Precambrian roots.
 It is a subjectively defined point in a continuum.
 The Cambrian “explosion” appears to have had a “long fuse.”